sayonaraDE/awptown/README.md

 - [x] Get ready for a big update soon!
 - [x] You will have fun, if you play with more players than 1vs1!

 With another words, enjoy it!
 I would be very happy about a review and show me if you like it or not.
+Write me via E-Mail: playsfantasy@live.de

 **Sayonara & Len**